Stretching Safely for Splits

 A mechanism called the stretch reflex sends signals to a stretched muscle, causing it to contract in order to limit lengthening and protect the muscle from tears.
 Entering a split too swiftly or aggressively strengthens the contraction, working against gains in flexibility (this is one reason ballistic stretching or bouncing is discouraged).
 Instead, easing into and holding a stretch is recommended.
 This maintains the length in the muscle to a point that it “gets used to” the increased length and respond by reducing the level of the reflexive contraction.

-Are oversplits safe?
 Nothing is inherently wrong with working toward oversplits… gradually, progressively, just as you would work at achieving other splits.
 However, I would suggest proceeding with even more awareness and care.
-There are a few things I’d like you to consider when it comes to oversplits but look for these in their own post very soon.
+See more on this in Oversplits… Overdoing It?

 When Is the Right Time to Stretch?